 What are the next steps?

-Construction on Stage 2 of the project is due to commence late this year and is targeted for completion in late 2022.
+Work is underway and is targeted for completion in late 2022.

 Who is responsible?